 - Scanning a home post-purchase to plan, price, or design improvement projects planned for before move-in or shortly after (either to execute independently or share with a professional)

 - Scanning a home post-purchase so the buyer has a fully-measured 3D model for potential future projects

 #1 is typically (but not exclusively) done by the buyers' real estate agent — either themselves, a 3D-savvy member of their staff, or a contract resource (sometimes overseas).
 Most frequently, this is used as a tool in the agents' arsenal to help sell a client on a difficult-to-show home (i.e., weird layout with non-obvious potential, poorly staged, etc.).
-Depending on the client and budget, this could mean anywhere from scanning and converting a key room (which would usually cost only $29), or scanning multiple whole homes to compare (which varies widely with home size and complexity, and you can learn more about pricing here.).
+Depending on the client and budget, this could mean anywhere from scanning and converting a key room, or scanning multiple whole homes to compare all starting at $0.12/sqft (you can learn more about pricing here.).
 However, we do also see tech-savvier homeowners take this on themselves.

-#2 and #3, by contrast, are almost always done by the homeowner (though sometimes the agent might own the hardware and then let their client borrow it for scanning).
+By contrast, #2 and #3 are almost always done by the homeowner (though sometimes the agent might own the hardware and then let their client borrow it for scanning).